tinuva/SDRPlusPlusBrown/docs/index.md

 * [Hermes Lite 2 support](#hermes-lite-2-support) - hl2_source plugin (don't confuse with hermes_source).
 * [Transmit mode](#transmit-mode) for Hermes Lite 2 - SSB QSO supported in full.
 See the [MANUAL](tx.md)
   * transmit CQ in CW/FT8/WSPR in one button. (some kind of QSO dialogue is planned for later where applicable)
+* [SNR Chart](#snr-chart) during RX to compare SNR while tweaking antennas, de-noising etc.
+* SNR Chart during TX (using multiple remote kiwisdr) to compare SNR while transmitting.
-* RBN/pskreporter/WSPRnet monitoring for your own call (estimate your signal when tuning your antenna)
+* RBN/pskreporter/WSPRnet continuous monitoring for your own call (estimate your signal when tuning your antenna)
 * [QSO / SWL Logging](#qso-logging) allows to add log records with date/time/frequency/callsign/rst etc. Optimized for mobile.
-* [SNR Chart](#snr-chart) to compare SNR while tweaking antennas, de-noising etc.
 * Saving of zoom parameters between sessions
 * Mouse wheel support on the sliders
 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.